It's a 'perversion of truth.' Children of MLK, John Lewis and C.T. Vivian condemn Georgia voting law

 "Yet, when the first test came challenging our corporations to move from words to action, to stand on behalf of disenfranchised voters, there was shocking silence," the letter added.
 "Historically, companies' growth and prosperity in Georgia required integration of democracy and free enterprise.
 The lack of action is not only ethically wrong and morally reprehensible, it hurts the corporate bottom line.
 Racism is bad for business."

-Earlier this week, several civil rights and voting rights groups filed a lawsuit challenging the voting law.
+Civil rights and voting rights groups have filed at least three lawsuits in federal court challenging the voting law.

+The latest suit was announced Tuesday and was filed on behalf of the Sixth District of the African Methodist Episcopal Church, Georgia Muslim Voter Project, Women Watch Afrika, Latino Community Fund Georgia, and Delta Sigma Theta Sorority, Inc.

+The lawsuit alleges the new law makes it harder for Georgians to vote, "particularly voters of color, new citizens, and religious communities," the groups said in a statement announcing the lawsuit.

+Voters of color were able to cast their ballots after they learned of secure ballot drop boxes, took advantage of early voting and received voter education materials in their native language due to the groups' work, the lawsuit states.

-The suit -- filed by the Georgia NAACP, Georgia Coalition for the People's Agenda, League of Women Voters of Georgia, GALEO Latino Community Development Fund, Common Cause and the Lower Muskogee Creek Tribe -- claims "SB 202 is the culmination of a concerted effort to suppress the participation of Black voters and other voters of color by the Republican State Senate, State House, and Governor."
+Another lawsuit was filed earlier this week by the Georgia NAACP, Georgia Coalition for the People's Agenda, League of Women Voters of Georgia, GALEO Latino Community Development Fund, Common Cause and the Lower Muskogee Creek Tribe.
+That lawsuit claims "SB 202 is the culmination of a concerted effort to suppress the participation of Black voters and other voters of color by the Republican State Senate, State House, and Governor."

-The new lawsuit alleges Republican officials included specific changes that target voters of color after the record turnout and Democratic victories in the November 2020 presidential election and two Senate runoffs in January 2021.
+That lawsuit alleges Republican officials included specific changes that target voters of color after the record turnout and Democratic victories in the November 2020 presidential election and two Senate runoffs in January 2021.

 The Georgia law is part of a larger effort by GOP legislators across the country -- including in the battleground states of Michigan and Arizona -- to roll back voting access in the wake of the 2020 election.